parallelvirtualcluster/docs/docs/index.md

 Just give it physical servers, and it will run your VMs without you having to think about it, all in just an hour or two of setup time.

+More information about PVC, its motivations, the hardware requirements, and setting up and managing a cluster [can be found over at our docs page](https://docs.parallelvirtualcluster.org).

 ## Getting Started

 To get started with PVC, please see the [About](https://docs.parallelvirtualcluster.org/en/latest/about-pvc/) page for general information about the project, and the [Getting Started](https://docs.parallelvirtualcluster.org/en/latest/deployment/getting-started/) page for details on configuring your first cluster.

 ## Changelog

-View the changelog in [CHANGELOG.md](CHANGELOG.md). **Please note that any breaking changes are announced here; ensure you read the changelog before upgrading!**
+View the changelog in [CHANGELOG.md](https://github.com/parallelvirtualcluster/pvc/blob/master/README.md). **Please note that any breaking changes are announced here; ensure you read the changelog before upgrading!**

 ## Screenshots